Custom Residential, Sustainable Practice

 If you install an on-demand hot water heater or a recirculating system, you can save on wasted water because your water heats up instantly, and you aren't just sending it straight down the drain while you wait for it to warm up.

-Another way to save on water is to put in a gray water system.
+Another way to save water is to put in a gray water system.
 There are different ways of setting this up.
 You can collect rainwater and use that to water your garden or flush toilets.
-Or, you can set it so that the water that leaves your house from certain sinks, the washer, and the dishwasher goes through a filtration system directly into your garden.
+You can also set it so that the water that leaves your house from certain sinks, the washer, and the dishwasher goes through a filtration system directly into your garden (just not the vegetable beds).
 There are some really cool things that you can do with these systems!
 Keep in mind that it seems like the rules about these change every five minutes, so make sure to verify the current code first, before moving forward with one of these options.

 Conclusion: It is easier than ever to save on water usage, and saved water is also saved money.
 A lot of this stuff is plug and play and you don’t have to get too complicated with it.
 It will save resources and it will save money.
 It’s a win-win!